Norwood Oval: Ground Opening

+Australian rules football

+Use of Norwood Oval for football dates back to 1901, the year of its official opening.
+The first game being Norwood against the newly formed Sturt Football Club on 4 May 1901.

+A match between Norwood and Port Adelaide in 1906 attracted a packed out 10,000 fans.
+The ground record crowd was set in 1971 when 20,280 watched an SANFL match between Norwood and its traditional SANFL rivals Port Adelaide.

+Norwood Oval's dimensions are 165m x 110m, making it the narrowest ground in use in the SANFL.

 In the 1950s the Norwood Football Club received permission from the then City of Kensington & Norwood to install six light towers at the oval.
 This allowed Norwood to host not only night football matches but also night baseball.
-Regular night SANFL night series matches were played at the oval until 1984 when all night games were transferred to the SANFL's own Football Park when construction of that grounds light towers was completed.
+Regular night SANFL night series matches were played at the oval until 1984 when all night games were transferred to the SANFL's own Football Park when construction of light towers at that ground was completed.

-In 1973 the SANFL introduced the five team finals for the first time and Norwood Oval holds the distinction of hosting the first ever SANFL Elimination Final when home team Norwood defeated rivals Port Adelaide by 6 goals.
-The First Semi-final was also held at Norwood in 1973 when reigning premiers (and 1972 Champions of Australia North Adelaide), led by three time Magarey Medallist Barrie Robran, defeated Norwood in a close game bringing an end to the Redlegs 1973 season.
+In 1973, the SANFL introduced a five-team finals series for the first time and Norwood Oval holds the distinction of hosting the first SANFL elimination final when home-team Norwood defeated rivals Port Adelaide by six goals.
+The first semi final was also held at Norwood in 1973 when reigning premiers (and 1972 Champions of Australia North Adelaide), led by three-time Magarey Medallist Barrie Robran, defeated Norwood in a close match, bringing an end to the Redlegs 1973 season.